MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <ul>
                     <li>You register an app in MobileFirst Server by deploying an application descriptor JSON file.</li>
                     <li>To update Cordova applications by using Direct Update, you upload an archive (.zip file) of the modified web resource to the server.
-The archive file no longer contains the web preview files or skins that were possible in previous versions of IBM MobileFirst Platform Foundation.
+The archive file no longer contains the web preview files or skins that were possible in previous versions of IBM MobileFirst Foundation.
 These have been discontinued.
 The archive contains only the web resources that are sent to the clients, as well as checksums for Direct Update validations.</li>
                 </ul>

                 <p>To enable Direct Update of client Cordova apps that are installed on end-user devices, you must now deploy the modified web resources as an archive (.zip file) to the server.
 To enable secure Direct Update, a user-defined keystore file must be deployed in MobileFirst Server and a copy of the matching public key must be included in the deployed client application.</p>